gregwalla/geopythonBasel/readme.md

 ### Skip "Writing your first Django app, part 2"

 - part 2 is about database, models and admin.
-It is out of scope for this tuturial that focuses on deployment.
+It is out of scope for this tuturial which focuses on deployment.

 ### Adapt "Writing your first Django app, part 3"

-- part 3 introduces the "view" of the model view template:
+- part 3 introduces the "view" of the model-view-template (MVT):
 - "A view is a “type” of web page in your Django application that generally serves a specific function and has a specific template"

-- in section "Write views that actually do something";
+- in pat 3 - section "Write views that actually do something";
 - go to part "First, create a directory called templates in your polls directory. "
 - Follow this part (Again "polls" is to be replaced "maps")
 - But instead of an "index.html" file replace it with the basel_map.html file of part 1 :
--

      cd in the folder mysite/maps,
      create a template folder and a map folder in maps (its a naming convention in django) :  mkdir templates/maps cd in the root folder cd ../../..,